-Income Protection insurance can provide you with a replacement income while you’re temporarily unable to continue performing the regular duties of your occupation due to an injury or illness.
+Income Protection can provide you with a replacement income while you’re temporarily unable to continue performing the regular duties of your occupation due to an injury or illness.

 How much Income Protection will I receive?

-Your Income Protection payments are paid directly to you by TAL and may be backdated.
+Income Protection payments are paid directly to you by TAL and payments may be backdated.
 If you’ve been paid sick leave or any other income replacement benefit during the benefit period, such as workers’ compensation benefits, this may reduce your monthly benefit.

 What evidence do I need to provide?

 TAL will collect medical information regarding your claimed condition from your treating doctors.
-They may also require you to attend independent medical examinations and may obtain third party files from Centrelink, WorkCover and other insurers if you have submitted any other claims.
+They may also require you to attend independent medical examinations and may obtain third party files from Centrelink, Workcover and other insurers if you have submitted any other claims.
 TAL may also obtain employment and vocational information to assess your claim.